1: Be Technically & Tactically Proficient

-Read the relevant Field Manuals, go to the required military schools and seek to master the skills required of your job.
+Read the relevant Field Manuals, go to the required military schools, and seek to master the skills required for your job.
 You should also have a basic understanding of ALL of your direct report’s jobs, so you can mentor and teach them.

-# 2 Know Yourself & Seek Self Improvement
+# 2: Know Yourself & Seek Self Improvement

-# 3 Know Your Men and Look Out for Their Welfare
+# 3: Know Your Men and Look Out for Their Welfare

-Know what motivates your team members.
+Know what motivates each of your team members.
 Know their hot button.
 Get the mission done, but don’t forget to take care of your team members.
 If you take care of them they will naturally take care of you.
 You don’t need to be your soldiers’ friend, nor should you, but you do need to know them on a personal level so you can lead them effectively.

-# 4 Keep Your Men Informed
+# 4: Keep Your Men Informed

 You can never communicate too much with your team.
 Some leaders think hoarding information is how they retain their authority and power.
 I disagree.
 As you share information, and communicate with your team, you empower them to step up and help get the job done.
-Always make sure your team knows the task, condition and standard.
+Always make sure your team knows the task, condition, and standard.
 It would be beneficial to explain to them how THEY fit into the big picture, and what their role is specifically.

-# 5 Set the Example
+# 5: Set the Example

 The Army pays you to get things done through other people, not to do everything yourself.
 Set clear objectives, ensure your people know what is expected of them, and then stay out of their way so they can get the job done.
 Make sure they have the resources they need to succeed.
 And, be sure to give them periodic feedback, so they know where they stand with you.

-# 7 Train Your Men as a Team
+# 7: Train Your Men as a Team

 In addition to knowing their individual tasks, soldiers must know how to work together.
 The Army fights as a team, not as individuals.
 Spend a lot of time on collective training.
 Master the battle drills and collective tasks your unit is responsible for, whether it be a squad or a brigade.

-# 8 Make Sound and Timely Decisions
+# 8: Make Sound and Timely Decisions

 Be decisive.
-Collect the facts and information on hand and make a decision.
+Collect the facts and information on hand and make your decision.
 Be quick to make a decision and slow to change your mind.
 Making the wrong decision is better than making no decision at all.
-If you make a mistake, which you will from time to time, admit it and move forward.
+If you make a mistake, which you will from time-to-time, admit it, learn from it, and move forward.

-# 9 Develop a Sense of Responsibility Among Subordinates
+# 9: Develop a Sense of Responsibility Among Subordinates

-# 10 Employ Your Command in Accordance with Its Capabilities
+# 10: Employ Your Command in Accordance with Its Capabilities

 Know what your team is capable of.
 Know the team’s (and individual soldiers) strengths and weaknesses, so you can utilize them effectively.
 Know each team member on an individual basis (two levels down).
 When possible, focus on what your soldier (and unit) are good at.

-# 11 Seek Responsibility and Take Responsibility for Your Actions
+# 11: Seek Responsibility and Take Responsibility for Your Actions